1992 Ontario Liberal Party leadership election

-The Ontario Liberal Party leadership election, 1992, held on February 8–9, 1992 elected Lyn McLeod as the leader of the Ontario Liberal Party.
-McLeod replaced David Peterson who resigned after losing his seat in the 1990 provincial election.
+The Ontario Liberal Party leadership election, 1992, held on February 8–9, 1992 elected Lyn McLeod leader of the Ontario Liberal Party.
+McLeod replaced David Peterson who had resigned after the party lost the 1990 provincial election and he failed to retain his seat.
 McLeod won after five ballots against a field of five other candidates.
 She was the first woman to head a major political party in Ontario.

 Background

-The leadership convention was held to replace David Peterson who resigned after losing his seat in the 1990 provincial election.
-Initially, Robert Nixon was appointed as interim leader but he resigned on July 31, 1991 to take a federal patronage position to conduct a review of Atomic Energy of Canada Limited.
-Murray Elston was then appointed as interim leader but he resigned when he announced his candidacy on November 18.
-Jim Bradley was appointed as the third interim leader, in which post he remained until the leadership convention.
-The leadership race officially began on November 7, 1991, 90 days before a convention which was held on the weekend of February 7–9, 1992 in Hamilton, Ontario.
+The leadership convention was held to replace David Peterson who resigned after the party lost the 1990 provincial election.
+Initially, Robert Nixon was appointed as interim leader but he resigned on July 31, 1991, to take a federal patronage position to conduct a review of Atomic Energy of Canada Limited.
+Murray Elston was then appointed interim leader, but he resigned when he announced his candidacy on November 18.
+Jim Bradley was appointed as the third interim leader, remaining in the post until the leadership convention.
+The leadership race officially began on November 7, 1991, 90 days before a convention, which was held on the weekend of February 7–9, 1992, in Hamilton, Ontario.